SparkSeeker-AU/2-QuantitativeMarketResearch/Target Market Survey Templates/Questionnaire Library/KIDS EDUCATION.md

 ## Overview

-We developed this questionnaire library in response to an enquiry from a kids English learning program provider.
-The questions with some modification can be used to research other products targeting under school age children.
+We developed this questionnaire example in response to an enquiry from a kids English learning program provider.
+The questions with some modifications can be used to research other products targeting under school age children.

-The surveyees will include parents and channel partners/wholesalers.
+The surveyees include parents and channel partners/wholesalers.

 ## Example Questions and Answer Options